 WE PROVIDE THE EDGE

-The STS Leeuwin II is Western Australia’s very own tall ship, a unique three-masted 1850’s barquentine.
+The STS Leeuwin II is Western Australia’s very own tall ship, a unique three-masted 1850’s style barquentine.
 A Youth Explorer Voyage onboard will lift a student to the next level and ensure they are given the edge to enter the workplace with the best opportunities available to them.

 Our primary program is our Youth Explorer Voyages.
 A week-long opportunity for participants to sharpen their work-ready skills and enhance skills in communication, leadership and collaboration.